Updated on 13 November 2020

 Since Friday 3rd July, An Garda Síochána has conducted thousands of checks on licensed premises throughout the country.
 In conducting these visits, An Garda Síochána continued its graduated policing response based on its tradition of policing by consent.
 This has seen Garda members engage, educate, encourage and, as a last resort, enforce.

-While the vast majority of licensed premises operating were found to be in compliance with regulations and licensing laws, in a small number of cases Gardaí found potential breaches of the health regulations or licensing laws even after providing the premises with the opportunity to rectify the situation.
-As of 5 October, the total number of these potential breach incidents since Operation Navigation began is 231.
+While the vast majority of licensed premises were found to be in compliance with regulations and licensing laws, in a small number of cases Gardaí found potential breaches of the health regulations or licensing laws even after providing the premises with the opportunity to rectify the situation.
+As of 31 October, the total number of these potential breach incidents since Operation Navigation began is 287.
 The DPP will be consulted in each of these cases.

 Oversight & Transparency of New Garda Powers

-The Minister for Justice and Equality requested the Commissioner to compile and publish a record of any use of powers granted to An Garda Síochána under the Health ACT 1947, with a view to ensuring transparency.
+The Minister for Justice requested the Commissioner to compile and publish a record of any use of powers granted to An Garda Síochána under the Health Act 1947, with a view to ensuring transparency.
 The Commissioner has undertaken to submit and publish this data on a weekly basis.
-Latest figures on the use of these regulations show (figures as published 14 July 2020):
+Latest figures on the use of these regulations show:

 - In supporting the COVID-19 public health guidelines, An Garda Síochána has adopted a graduated policing response based on its tradition of policing by consent.
 This has seen members of An Garda Síochána engage, educate, encourage and, as a last resort, enforce.